auth0-blog/securing-api-rails/README.md

 ### 🔐 Get admin message

-> You need to protect this endpoint using Role-Based Access Control (RBAC).
+> Requires the user to have the `read:admin-messages` permission.

 ```bash
 GET /api/messages/admin